-Greg represents clients involved in the public sector throughout California, including charter schools, school districts, hospital districts, water and sanitation agencies, joint powers authorities for insurance pooling and municipalities.
-He also advises individuals and businesses on governmental affairs, including legislation, initiatives, ethics, permits and other entitlements.
+Greg has represented clients involved in the public sector throughout California, including water and sanitation agencies, hospital districts, charter schools, and municipalities for more than 30 years.
+He advises individuals and businesses on governmental affairs, including legislation, initiatives, ethics, permits and other entitlements.

-Much of Greg’s work has focused on the adoption of rates and charges, financing and intergovernmental relations.
-His public agency clients include Encina Wastewater Authority, Rainbow Municipal Water District and Tri-City Healthcare District.
+Much of Greg’s work has focused on the adoption of rates and charges, public financing and intergovernmental relations.
+His public agency clients include Encina Wastewater Authority, Lakeside Water District and South Orange County Wastewater Authority.

-As part of his public agency practice, Greg regularly advises clients on compliance with the California Environmental Quality Act (CEQA) and other environmental laws and regulations.
+As part of his public agency practice, Greg regularly advises clients on governmental transparency laws, such as the Brown Act, conflict of interest laws, public records, as well as laws regarding compliance with public works projects and prevailing wage laws, the California Environmental Quality Act (CEQA) and other environmental laws and regulations.
 In addition, he advises public and private clients on environmental, land use and water law issues that arise in real estate development.

 - Advised John Muir Health regarding the proceedings of the Contra Costa County Local Agency Formation Commission to dissolve or reorganize the local healthcare district which transferred its hospital to John Muir Health in 1997.

 - Advises Tri-City Healthcare District regarding ongoing operations, focusing on compliance with public agency laws, including the Brown Act, conflict of interest laws and local healthcare district law.
 Also advises the district on real estate, financing and other matters.

 Greg was counsel in litigation resulting in the following published appellate decisions relating to public law: